-The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.
+With a Garmin Vivofit Fitness Band, you will be able to monitor your physical activity and your sleep quality.

 Table of Contents